K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums: Formulas for the Equivariant Classes of Closed Orbits

 \subsection{Examples}

-An example calculation for each of our cases is given in the appendix.
-In each case, the weak order graph for $K \backslash G/B$ is given, as well as a table of formulas.
-The formulas for the closed orbits are given by Theorem \ref{thm:formulas}, while the rest are computed from these using divided difference operators (scaled by a factor of $\frac{1}{2}$ when passing through a blue edge), as explained in Section \ref{ssec:other_orbits}.
+For each of our cases, an example calculation is given in the Appendix, in the form of the weak order graph together with a table of formulas.
+The formulas for closed orbits are those of Theorem \ref{thm:formulas}, while the others were obtained from these using divided difference operators according to the weak order.

+We remark that there are choices involved in making these calculations, since for any given orbit closure we may have a choice of multiple closed orbits from which to start the recursion.
+Additionally, there are in general multiple paths connecting a given closed orbit to any given orbit closure, many of which may correspond to different divided difference operators.
+Thus there is a question of well-definedness of these polynomials.
+We make no general claim here that the representatives of the classes of closed orbits given in Theorem \ref{thm:formulas} gives rise to a well-defined family of polynomial representatives for the classes of all orbit closures.
+However, at least for the examples of the Appendix, we have verified that all possible choices do in fact lead to the same polynomial representatives.